 We arrived in Saigon aka Ho Chi Minh City after 7 hours on a sleeper train coming from Nha Trang.
-As we wandered around Saigon, we found the Independence palace which also is known as Reunification Palace.
+As we wandered around Saigon, we found the Independence Palace which also is known as Reunification Palace.

 Read More On Vietnam